VarunGotmare/varungotmare/README.md

 ## Im @varungotmare
 ## Student at [GHRIETN Nagpur](https://ghrietn.raisoni.net/)

-> Just an average student who likes to code stuff and is into cyber security and hacking more than development
+> Just an average student who likes to code stuff and is into penetration testing more than development

 - Currently learning penetration testing and ethical hacking
 - Worked on javascript projects like discord bots
-- I’m looking to collaborate on open source/commercial projects
+- I’m looking to collaborate on open source projects

 **Languages and Tools:**